mspnp/performance-optimization/BusyDatabase/docs/BusyDatabase.md

 You can use a application performance monitor to track the database activity of the system in production.
 If the volume of database activity is low or response times are relatively fast, then a busy database is unlikely to be a performance problem.

-If you suspect that particular operations might be cause undue database activity, then you can perform load-testing in a controlled environment.
+If you suspect that particular operations might cause undue database activity, then you can perform load-testing in a controlled environment.
 Each test should run a mixture of the suspect operations using a variable user-load to see how the system responds.
 You should also monitor the test system and examine the telemetry generated while the load test is in operation and observe how the database is used.

 The following graph shows the results of performing a load-test against the sample application using a step-load of up to 50 concurrent users.
 The volume of tests that the system can handle quickly reaches a limit and stays at that level, while the response time steadily increases (not that the scale measuring the number of tests and the response time is logarithmic):